pttg24/api-payment-gateway/docs/technical-notes.md

 ## Architecture

 **CoPaymentGateway(API)**
 API project.
-PaymentsController expose two methods: get payment and post payment.
+PaymentsController exposes two methods: get payment and post payment.
 GetPayment - receive an internalPaymentId (Guid) and returns payment full details (PaymentResponse) or Not Found error
 PostPayment - receive a PaymentRequest and returns an internalPaymentId (Guid)
 Services injection (mediator, cqrs, repositories) and InMemory database defined on Startup.cs